 Pet goats should be provided a similar meal to other goats.
 Despite their reputation, they can be picky eaters.
 This behavior is mainly for their safety, though, as it prevents them from consuming rotten food.

-They will typically only eat food that has not fallen on the floor.
+Goats are browsers; they will typically prefer to eat food that has not fallen on the floor.
 This behavior makes it unlikely for them to consume soiled food of any sort from a practical perspective.
 An above-ground feeder stocked with hay, grains, and greens is necessary.

 Goats will graze on whatever they can find in their pen.
 However, your typical yard foliage is not enough to keep them sustained.
 You should avoid planting potentially dangerous plants near them, though.
 They will eat whatever they can reach, as long as it is fresh.